ABQFilmTour/abqfilmtour.github.io/README.md

 - Caching data on the local device so the app is still usable offline, using a persistence library such as ROOM.
 - Improving the OdeonClient project to allow anyone who wants to assist with the team limited access to database features for moderation purposes.
 - Further backend security measures, such as request and submission throttling.
-- Integrate Google Maps directions for bookmarked locations so that a user can have directions from one location to the next in a self-made tour.
-- Add a distance from me on the map snippets.
+- Create premade tours for the most popular productions.
 - Translate our usage instructions into Spanish so that the help (ayuda) option on the menu is supported in Spanish.
+- Add sponsored locations for local businesses with a unique map pin.

 ### Third-party libraries
 - Google Maps